Nickey line: Early proposals

-In 1837 the London and Birmingham Railway opened the first stretch of the main line from London Euston to Birmingham Curzon Street railway station as far as Hemel Hempstead (today's West Coast Main Line), with the line fully opened as far as Birmingham in 1838.
+In 1837, the London and Birmingham Railway opened the first stretch of the main line from London Euston to Birmingham Curzon Street as far as Hemel Hempstead (today's West Coast Main Line), with the line fully opened as far as Birmingham in 1838.
 The L&BR's construction had been delayed for several years by vigorous lobbying by a number of powerful and well-connected local landowners, including the eminent surgeon Sir Astley Cooper of Gadebridge House, who were all keen to protect their estates from invasion by the "iron horse".
 Their campaign was successful and the main line was routed along the River Bulbourne instead of the River Gade, skirting around the edge of Hemel Hempstead.
 As a result, the railway station serving Hemel Hempstead was built one mile outside the town centre at Boxmoor; Boxmoor and Hemel Hempstead railway station (today's Hemel Hempstead railway station) opened in 1837.

 The first proposal for a more convenient rail link for the townspeople of Hemel Hempstead was presented in 1862 by John Grover.
 His proposal was for a short spur from the main line at Boxmoor, following the route of the River Gade to the lower end of the (old) town at Bury Mill End.
 At the same meeting, another (more ambitious) proposal was put forward by a Mr Stocken and a Mr Stallon, extending the line to Redbourn to link to the Great Northern Railway at Harpenden.
-However, Grover's design found a sponsor and following an Act of Parliament in 1863 the Hemel Hempsted and London & North Western Railway Company (HH&L&NWR) was formed to construct and operate the line.
-However, no construction work was undertaken due to difficulties with local landowners and problems agreeing the connection to the main line at Boxmoor, and after a number of years of stagnation the earlier proposals were re-examined.
+However, Grover's design found a sponsor and, following an act of Parliament, the Hemel Hempsted and London and North Western Railway Act 1863 (26 & 27 Vict. c. clii), the Hemel Hempsted and London and North Western Railway Company (HH&L&NWR) was formed to construct and operate the line.
+However, no construction work was undertaken due to difficulties with local landowners and problems agreeing the connection to the main line at Boxmoor; after a number of years of stagnation the earlier proposals were re-examined.